 Is A Third-Party Extended Warranty A Better Value For Your Mitsubishi?

 Mitsubishi has 350 dealers across the U.S., a very small number compared to other mainstream brands.
-The dealers can offer the company’s own Diamond Care Protection Plan, and many offer aftermarket warranty plans, as well.
+The dealers can offer a Mitsubishi extended warranty, called a Diamond Care Protection Plan.

 The Diamond Care Protection Plan extends vehicle coverage to 7 years/100,000 miles, meaning it adds 2 years and 40,000 miles of coverage to the original factory 5 years/60,000 miles warranty.
-A third-party extended warranty company can offer many more choices of coverage.
+A third-party extended auto warranty company can offer many more choices of coverage and longer terms.

-Another thing we like about such warranties is you can usually buy them even after the factory warranty on your Mitsubishi has run out.
+Another thing we like about independent warranties is that you can usually buy them even after the factory warranty on your Mitsubishi has expired.
 So, there’s no pressure to make a decision until after you’ve spent a few years in the car.

 You’ll also find that our top picks offer added benefits, including roadside assistance, trip interruption reimbursement, and towing and rental car allowances.
 Those “perks” become necessities if your car should have a mechanical breakdown more than 100 miles from home, paying for hotel and meals while you wait for a covered repair to be completed, for example.